 Some local calling arrangements among Campbellton, New Brunswick (+1 506) and Labrador City-Wabush, Newfoundland and Labrador (+1 709) and adjacent Quebec +1 418 exchanges are expected to continue with 7-digit access.

-CNAC Draft NPA 418 Planning Letter (13 July 2007, proposal only)
+CNAC Draft NPA 418 Planning Letter (13 July 2007)

 (report courtesy Mark J. Cuccia)